YopekUtox/DEVEL_UP/README.md

 # DEVEL_UP
-A simple script to earn exp for messages on servers 👾🦾
+A simple script to earn exp for messages on discord servers 👾🦾
 - Works on MEE6, ProBot bots and probably many others !

 ### How it works ? ⚙️